See an Advisor

 Advisor are available by appointment in-person, by phone and by Skype.
 Students who wish to discuss detailed or complex topics (such as registration planning, lifting advisor holds, declaring majors, etc) should schedule an appointment.
 For appointments with Dean Lee May, Dean Alice Dawson, Dean Lora Wical or Dean Marilyn Wyrick, please call the Academic Advising office at (919) 966-5116 during regular business hours.

 Drop-in hours are available for quick meetings and are intended for brief guidance on matters such as withdrawing, dropping/adding, course approval forms, and other topics that can be handled in five-to-ten minute sessions.
 You can see how busy we are by checking the drop-in queue online (select the division you would like to view on the drop down list).
-Fall/Spring drop-in hours are as follows:
+Drop-in hours are as follows:

 |Loudermilk (student-athletes only)||Monday – Friday